 During this stage, the team outlines the project roadmap, indicating all the goals, deadlines, scope of budget and tasks, and other aspects.
 At this stage, a PM, a BA, and a Project Owner (and/or stakeholders) continue to join forces, researching the market environment, competitive solutions, and underlying project aspects.
 These efforts often result in an early MVP version of the future product.

 Based on the roadmap and all the gathered outlines, the System Architect starts creating the software architecture.
-Taking on the end user’s perspective is the main guideline here; it’s the ultimate way to achieve usability.
-Prototyping is what usually helps get this done.
+The main guideline here is to consider the end user’s perspective; it’s the ultimate way to achieve usability.
+Prototyping usually helps with this.

 The most technically complex part is when developers start filling up the “architecture carcass” with functional “meat” — features and elements that set things in motion.
 A backend developer is the first to contribute and implement the internal functionality, including usability logic, APIs, databases, server functionality, and other fundamental parts.

-On top of that, the frontend developer builds features that users will access after the product is done.
+In addition, the front-end developer builds features that users will access after the product is finished.
 Usually, developers use a combination of HTML/CSS and JavaScript to assemble the graphic design and user interface.

 This is the stage where quality assurance specialists come into play, implementing functional, load, unit, performance, security, and compatibility testing.
 This is an integral part of the development project.
 Engineers polish the product and prepare it for the final release.
-Repeated bug fixing iterations, combined automated and manual testing, take place to make sure everything is exactly in its place.
+Repeated bug-fixing iterations, combined with automated and manual testing, take place to make sure everything is exactly in its place.

 Proper deployment of the product is also very important.
 If it is a mobile application, upload it into the compatible marketplace.
 If it is a web solution, it must be fine-tuned to run across different browsers.
 Once the solution is launched, further support is required to improve the product further based on CX and feedback.

 The final cost of development is the most difficult question to clarify.
-It depends on a myriad of underlying factors and specifics, including the scope of work, architecture complexity, presence of advanced features, tech stack, size of the team, etc.
+It depends on a myriad of underlying factors and specifics, including the scope of work, architecture complexity, presence of advanced features, tech stack, and size of the team.

-Add the conditions of collaboration with a hired development team on top of that, and you’ll get a rough estimation.
+Add the conditions of collaboration with a hired development team to that, and you’ll get a rough estimation.
 The development process may shift and change forms after the project kick-off, making budgeting all the more difficult to handle.

 So, instead of giving you the roughest statistical estimation of $75,000-$750,000, we would recommend contacting a professional agency for a consultation and approximate estimation based on some particular ideation and project outline.